Biography of Robert Boyle

-Robert Boyle was Seventeenth Century chemist famous for his work on gases
+Robert Boyle was a seventeenth century chemist famous for his work on gases.

 When and Where was he Born?

 25th January 1627, Lismore Castle, Waterford, County Cork, Ireland.

 Boyle was the seventh Son of Robert Boyle the protestant First Earl of Cork.
 He was one of fourteen children.
 His father had gone to Ireland in 1588 and later bought Sir Walter Raleigh’s estates in Cork in 1600.
 He was also known as the richest man in England.
 His mother Catherine Fenton, was Boyle Senior’s second wife.